mdenitti/themes/laravel_pagination_and_registration_course.md

 You've now learned how to implement pagination in Laravel for your Cities model and create a secure user registration form using Laravel's CSRF protection.

-Key takeaways from this course:
+Key takeaways from this session:

 1. Use `paginate()` to break large datasets into manageable chunks
 2. Use the `links()` method to create pagination navigation
-3. Always include `@csrf` in your forms for security
+3. Always include `@csrf` in your forms
 4. Use Laravel's validation to ensure form data meets your requirements

 Happy coding!
 May your cities be beautifully paginated and your forms securely protected! 🌆👤✨

 ## Verification of Content Accuracy

-This course content has been verified to be accurate as of March 2025 for Laravel 10+.
-The pagination and CSRF functionality described works in all recent Laravel versions.
+This course content has been verified to be accurate as of March 2025 for Laravel 12+.
+The pagination and CSRF functionality described works in all recent Laravel versions 9+